-- (a) Projects applying for tax credits only will be underwritten with rents escalating at two percent (2%) and operating expenses escalating at three percent (3%). - (b) All projects will be underwritten assuming a constant seven percent (7%) vacancy and must reflect a 1.15 Debt Coverage Ratio (DCR) for the term of any debt financing on the project.

-- (c) Applications requesting RPP funds may be required to comply with HOME program requirements, including 42 U.S.C.
+- (a) Projects applying for tax credits only will be underwritten with rents escalating at two percent (2%) and operating expenses escalating at three percent (3%). - (b) All projects will be underwritten assuming a constant seven percent (7%) vacancy and must reflect a 1.15 Debt Coverage Ratio (DCR) for twenty (20) years. - (c) Applications requesting RPP funds may be required to comply with HOME program requirements, including 42 U.S.C.
 12701 et seq., 24 C.F.R.
 Part 92 and all relevant administrative guidance.
-Projects awarded RPP funds must also comply with the applicable RPP Guidelines. - (d) The Agency may determine that the interest rate on a loan must be reduced where an application shows an excessive amount accruing towards a balloon payment.
+Projects awarded RPP funds must also comply with the RPP Guidelines in Appendix G. - (d) The Agency may determine that the interest rate on a loan must be reduced where an application shows an excessive amount accruing towards a balloon payment.